Back to blog

 credential phishing growth H2 2024

-of phishing emails now use AI
+of phishing attacks are now AI-driven

 $25M